Causal inference for calibrated scaling interventions on time-to-event processes: Introduction

-We motivate and demonstrate our work through three substantive examples, for which our proposed interventions define meaningful target parameters: \begin{enumerate} \item A trial setting, where the question of interest is about how the randomized treatment affects mortality by delaying the onset of type 2 diabetes. \item A trial setting with rescue medication (drop-in), where the goal is to evaluate the main treatment's effect under reduced initiation of rescue medication, especially in the placebo group. \item An observational study on cancer patients, where the aim is to assess how the practice of a specific surgery affects mortality during follow-up. \end{enumerate}

-In all three examples, treatment initiation or disease onset occurs in continuous time and in response to evolving patient conditions.
-Our approach respects this by defining interventions that scale existing clinical behavior, while also appropriately allowing for adjusting for the time-dependent confounding that arises from the reasons treatment is initiated.
+In summary, the contributions of this work are the following: \begin{itemize} \item[(i)] We formalize a class of stochastic intensity-scaling interventions for continuous-time event-history data and define corresponding \(\alpha\)-indexed target parameters. \item[(ii)] We introduce calibrated interventions that select the scaling parameter \(\alpha\) to satisfy user-specified constraints on cumulative event risk, yielding interpretable composite target parameters, and offering a pragmatic analogue to indirect/direct effect decompositions. \item[(iii)] Under a nonparametric model, we derive the efficient influence curves and establish efficiency theory for \(\alpha\)-indexed, calibrated, and composite targets. \item[(iv)] We develop a targeted maximum likelihood estimation (TMLE) strategy that accommodates flexible, machine learning based nuisance estimation and avoids extreme weighting. \end{itemize} We further illustrate and motivate the proposed estimands through several event-history examples drawn from real questions arising in randomized trials and observational studies.

 This document is structured as follows.
 Section \ref{sec:setting} introduces the general setting and notation.
-Section \ref{sec:interventions} presents our intervention framework: the considered class of stochastic intensity interventions indexed by a scalar parameter \(\alpha > 0\) and corresponding intervention-specific (\(\alpha\)-indexed) target parameters.
-Section \ref{sec:impact:z} introduces intervention calibration and composite target parameters, and illustrates their use for direct and indirect type decompositions.
-Section \ref{sec:illustration:interpretation:simulation} demonstrates the proposed estimands through simulated event-history scenarios addressing distinct causal questions.
+Section \ref{sec:interventions} presents our intervention framework: the considered class of stochastic intensity interventions indexed by a scalar parameter \(\alpha > 0\) and corresponding intervention-specific (\(\alpha\)-indexed) target parameters, calibrated interventions, calibration parameters and composite target parameters.
 Section \ref{sec:eic} studies the nonparametric estimation problem and presents efficient influences curves.
 Section \ref{sec:TMLE:estimation} sketches an estimation procedure based on targeted maximum likelihood estimation.
+Section \ref{sec:sim:study} presents a simulation study.
 Section \ref{sec:discussion} concludes with a discussion.